debayanLab/covidPredictions/README.md

 Alternative Approaches for Modelling COVID-19: High-Accuracy Low-Data Predictions

+Numerous models have tried to predict the spread of COVID-19.
+Manyinvolve myriad assumptions and parameters which cannot be reliably calculated undercurrent conditions.
+We describe machine-learning and curve-fitting based models usingfewer assumptions and readily available data

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.